-Normally many parents are involved in the running of our after-school club programme.
+Many parents are involved in the running of our after-school club programme.
 This is strongly welcomed and provides extracurricular activities for all children within the school.
-Hopefully this will continue in the future.
+Please contact the school if you would like to offer support.

-Normally parents are very welcome to come in and help within their child's class.
-When normality resumes this can be arranged through the Head Teacher, as necessary checks, if required, would be undertaken before entering school.
+Parents are very welcome to come in and help within their child's class.
+This can be arranged through the Head Teacher, as necessary checks, if required, would be undertaken before entering school.